 Why is the 'Sender' email address 'firstname.lastname@example.org'?

-If your account has no whitelabeling enabled, emails are always sent from Teamleader Focus' domain and you cannot select the sender.
-Read this article to learn more about whitelabeling and how to set your own domain name when sending emails in Teamleader Focus.
+If you didn't set up a custom domain in your account, emails are always sent from Teamleader Focus' domain and you cannot select the sender.
+Read this article to learn more about how to set your own domain name when sending emails in Teamleader Focus.

-If you don't white label, you'll still be able to select the signature (unless the document you email is linked to a company entity, in that case the signature of that company entity will be used).
+If you don't set up your own domain, you'll still be able to select the signature (unless the document you email is linked to a company entity, in that case the signature of that company entity will be used).

 Email templates for invoices